 An S1G AP that sends an (NDP) ACK frame in response to a PS-Poll or (#746)an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA shall set the More Data subfield of the (NDP) ACK frame to 0 when no BU is buffered for the S1G STA and to 1 otherwise.

-A More Data subfield equal to 0 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or (#747)in an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that no service period starts, which implies that the S1G STA may enter the doze state.
+A More Data subfield equal to 0 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or (#747)in an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that no service period starts and that it may enter the doze state.

 A More Data subfield equal to 1 in an (NDP) ACK frame that is sent by an S1G AP in response to a PS-Poll or (#748)in an NDP Modified ACK frame in response to a NDP PS-Poll frame received from an S1G STA indicates to the S1G STA that a service period starts, after which the S1G STA shall remain in the wake state until a frame is received from the S1G AP with the EOSP subfield equal to 1.
 If the response with the More Data subfield equal to 1 is an NDP ACK with a Duration Indication subfield equal to 1, the service period starts at a time T after the end of the NDP ACK frame, where T is the time value indicated in the Duration field of the NDP ACK; if the Duration Indication subfield is 0, the service period starts immediately after the end of the NDP ACK frame.
 If the response with the More Data subfield equal to 1 is an NDP Modified ACK with a Duration Indication subfield equal to 1, the service period starts at a time T after the end of the NDP Modified ACK frame, where T is the time value indicated in the Duration field of the NDP Modified ACK; if the Duration Indication subfield is 0, the service period starts immediately after the end of the NDP Modified ACK frame.(#746,747,748)